-Pasupatinath temple is one of the most predominant, sacred, and biggest sanctuaries allotted to the list of World Heritage sites by UNESCO in 1979 in Nepal.
+Pashupatinath temple is one of the most predominant, sacred, and biggest sanctuaries allotted to the list of World Heritage sites by UNESCO in 1979 Nepal.
 The major highlight of this masterly temple is the gold pinnacle and four silver doors.
 Modeled in the 5th century, this shrine is cited after one of the names of the great lord shiva which means lord of the animals.
-Pasupatinath is located around 5 km to the eastern part of Kathmandu on the banks of the righteous Bagmati river.
-The total area the temple envelops is about 246 hectares including all the small temples, crematoriums, monuments, markets, and the Pashupati “Briddha ashram” (old age home).
-The overwhelming sphere of Pashupatinath is a major pilgrimage site for the devotees of the Hindu religion all over the world, especially in Nepal and India.
+Pashupatinath is located around 5 km to the eastern part of the capital city, Kathmandu on the banks of the righteous Bagmati river.

 Table of Content